The Basic architecture

 Solving the problem of too many games

-By contrast, moves within a game-world must only be confirmed by the nodes that are interested in a particular game, such as exchanges that carry that particular game’s currency or players of the game who happen to be running a Xaya node.
+By contrast, moves within a game-world only need to be verified by the nodes that are interested in that particular game, such as exchanges that carry that particular game’s currency or players of the game who happen to be running a Xaya node.

 All moves within a game are recorded to the Xaya blockchain.
-But unless a particular node is interested in a game, these moves are just written to the chain for historical record-keeping purposes.
 The network as a whole does not have to compute the validity of each and every game move.

-A game channel is a smaller network that computes the validity of each move made within a game, then tells the broader game network the outcome of the total series of moves.
+A game channel is a smaller network that computes the validity of each move made within a game real-time with multiple players, then tells the broader game network the outcome of the total series of moves.

-This solves the problem of having too many transactions occurring in one game, since the nodes interested in a particular game still do not have to calculate every move made in every iteration of the game.
+This solves the problem of having too many transactions occurring in one game, since they are completely off chain.

 Dealing with cheating